Redbank Valley Shuts Out Karns City; A-C Valley/Union Earns Softball Victory

 The two teams combined for 44 hits with Karns City collecting 27.

-Lyrik Reed and Audrey Burrows each had five hits.
+Lyrik Reed and Addison Burrows each had five hits.
 Burrows drove in three.
-Jess Dunn went 3 for 4 with two doubles, a home run and five RBI in the offensive barrage for Karns City.
+Jess Dunn went 3 for 4 with two doubles, a home run, and five RBI in the offensive barrage for Karns City.

 Redbank Valley freshman Quinn White, who hit for the cycle against Clarion on Tuesday, went 5 for 5 with two doubles and a home run against Karns City.